vegas

 orvegas.Integrator

-) –The integration region as specified by an array
+) –The integration region is specified by an array

 map[d, i]